dabyzness/tot-back-end/README.md

 <a href="https://www.google.com/">Google</a> for their restaurant data<br/>

 ## Special Thanks:
-# Amanda Stern for photoshoping our little tot friend <3
+# Amanda Stern for photoshopping our little tot friend <3
 ![ToT friend](./public/tot.png)